 Check Your Owner's Manual

-It usually specifies which fuels can be used in your vehicle.
-If you don't have a manual, the manufacturer's website may have an electronic version.
+The owner's manual usually specifies which fuels can be used in your vehicle.
+If you don't have a manual, it may be available on the manufacturer's website.

 Look for Badges on Your Vehicle's Body